ashraypai/BlogPosts/AR Setup/README.md

 #

-## That's it!
+**That's it!
 Now the project is ready for development and APK can be easily built and uploaded on Play Store.
+**

 #

-## Testing
+## 4. Testing

 1) In the Hierarchy right click, 3D Object -> Cube